iamluirio/face-morphing-java-android/README.md

     Rect r  = Imgproc.boundingRect(new MatOfPoint(t));
 ```

-The, it adjusts the points of the triangles t, t1, and t2 relative to the top-left corner of their respective bounding rectangles r, r1, and r2.
-It creates new arrays tRect, t1Rect, and t2Rect to store the adjusted points:
+Then, we adjust the points of the triangles t, t1, and t2 relative to the top-left corner of their respective bounding rectangles r, r1, and r2.
+We create new arrays tRect, t1Rect, and t2Rect to store the adjusted points:

 ```Java
  // Sposta i punti rispetto all'angolo in alto a sinistra del rettangolo